600 BC-AD 250

 In memory of Mr. and Mrs. Henry Humphreys, gift of their daughter Helen 1951.104

-Clay figurines, mainly nude females, were the most common art of early villages throughout Mesoamerica.
+Clay figurines, mainly nude females, were the most common art form of early villages throughout Mesoamerica.
 The meanings of these sweet, small, intimate works are not known, but they are found both in human burials and in household rubbish, suggesting varied uses.
-Such figurines are the primary artistic context in which Mesoamerica's first great art style, the Olmec, developed.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.